projectcalico/calico/master/getting-started/openstack/installation/ubuntu.md

     will bring in {{site.prodname}}-specific updates to the OpenStack packages and to `dnsmasq`.
 (OpenStack updates are not needed for Liberty.)

-2. Install the `calico-control` package:
+1. Install the `etcd3gw` Python package, if it is not already installed on your system.  `etcd3gw` is needed by Calico's OpenStack driver but not yet packaged for Ubuntu, so you should install it with `pip`.
+First check in case it has already been pulled in by your OpenStack installation.

     ```
+        find /usr/lib/python2.7/ -name etcd3gw
+    ```

+    If you see no output there, install `etcd3gw` with pip.

+    ```
+        apt-get install -y python-pip
+        pip install etcd3gw
+    ```

+1. Install the `calico-control` package:

+    ```
         apt-get install calico-control
     ```

-3. Edit the `/etc/neutron/neutron.conf` file.
+1. Edit the `/etc/neutron/neutron.conf` file.
 In the `[DEFAULT]`
     section:
     -   Find the line beginning with `core_plugin`, and change it to read `core_plugin = calico`.

-4. With OpenStack releases earlier than Liberty, edit the `/etc/neutron/neutron.conf` file.
+1. With OpenStack releases earlier than Liberty, edit the `/etc/neutron/neutron.conf` file.
 In the `[DEFAULT]` section:
     -   Find the line for the `dhcp_agents_per_network` setting, uncomment it, and set its value to the number of compute nodes